vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ![image](/assets/2023-12-09/030.png)

-The next screenshot shows all the import parameters.
-To determine the workplace capacity, we need to know the start and end date, the workplace, and also the plant.
+This screenshot shows all the import parameters.
+To determine the workplace capacity, we need to know the start date, the end date, the workplace, and also the plant.
 These four parameters are all imports.

 ![image](/assets/2023-12-09/040.png)